GandhiCloudLab/envizi-travel-usecase/readme.md

 ## 4. View the Emission Performance

-The emission peformance dashboard shows the emission details for the entire organization.
-This shows the scopewise split up.
+The emission performance dashboard shows the emission details for the entire organization.
+This shows the scope wise split up.

 Here the filter is applied to the group `Royal Horizon Travel`

-You can see the Total emissions (1), scope splitup (2) and  other details.
+You can see the Total emissions (1), scope split-up (2) and  other details.

 <img src="images/img20-emission-performance-1.png">
 <img src="images/img20-emission-performance-2.png">